Comment les Vers à Soie Produisent la Soie

 Vers à soie en train de tisser un cocon

-Also read: Which animal produces silk?
+Also read: Which animal produces silk ?

 Rearing silkworms: an ancestral practice

 Today, China remains the world's leading producer of silk, with nearly 150,000 tonnes per year.
-The breeding process begins with the incubation of the eggs in a room maintained at 25°C. The young worms are then fed chopped mulberry leaves.
+The breeding process begins with incubation of eggs in a room maintained at 25°C. The young worms are then fed chopped mulberry leaves.

 As they grow, they are given larger leaves.
-The breeder must carefully monitor the temperature, ventilation and hygiene of the silkworm farm.
+The breeder must carefully monitor the temperature, ventilation, and hygiene of the silkworm farm.

 cocons de vers à soie

-Also read: Which country invented silk?
+Also read: Which country invented silk ?

 The role of mulberry trees in feeding silkworms